ConnorAaberg/DVD-aaaaaaaaaaaaaaaaaaaaa/README.md

-A simple pyhton dvd screen with a trail behind it
+A simple python dvd screen with a trail behind it